 Hard water can also make tea cloudy.
-This is especially true for iced and cold brewed green tea, which has become very popular with on-the-go lifestyles.
+This is especially true for iced and cold-brewed green tea, which has become very popular with on-the-go lifestyles.
 Iced green tea will tend to become cloudy when your water hardness goes above 7 grains.

 Water is considered neutral if it measures 7 on the pH litmus test.
-Over 7 water leans alkaline and below 7 water leans acidic.
-Brewing tea will naturally cause the water to become more acidic, such that a neutral water pH could become more like 4.5 to 6 pH when brewed.
+Over 7 water leans alkaline, and below 7 water leans acidic.
+Brewing tea will naturally cause the water to become more acidic, such that a neutral pH could become more like 4.5 to 6 pH when brewed.

 Curious how you can measure your pH level?
 Well, there is Amazon for that.
-Here is a pH Tester if you are interested in one.
-Click here for the ph Tester.
+Here is a pH tester if you are interested in one.
+Click here for the PH Tester.

-According to the World Health Organization (WHO), water that contains TDS of 1000 ppm is considered safe for consumption.
+According to the World Health Organization (WHO), water that contains a TDS of 1000 ppm is considered safe for consumption.
 Wow!
-That means you’ve got to do a bit of filtering to get your TDS down to optimal tea brewing of 50 to 150 ppm*.
+That means you’ve got to do a bit of filtering to get your TDS down to optimal tea brewing levels of 50 to 150 ppm.

 A conventional consumer water filter is good enough to filter down these particles, so please always use filtered water for your tea.

 * Less than 50 ppm is considered a health risk, as it can draw essential minerals from the body’s cells.

 And then comes the water temperature.
 During harvesting and processing, the Japanese green tea leaves are dried.
 When tea is brewed, the leaves are immersed in hot or boiling water.
-The heated water is what extracts the compounds of the tea leaf, such as aroma, flavor, amino acids and tannins that give the tea its unique essence.
+The heated water is what extracts the compounds of the tea leaf, such as aroma, flavor, amino acids, and tannins, that give the tea its unique essence.

 Based on the above facts, I have listed the best guideline for choosing your water for Japanese green tea.

-If you’re lucky enough to have soft water in your area – you’re halfway there.
+If you’re lucky enough to have soft water in your area, you’re halfway there.
 If you can access a water softener filtration system, then use it.

 If you have hard water or lack a filtration system to screen out mineral particles, then bottled water can be used.
 When using bottled water, never use mineral water (either sparkling or plain).

 Distilled or purified water is water that has been emptied of all minerals and contaminants.
 Purified water is made by boiling water into steam.
 The pure steam is processed back through cooling tubes and condensed back into water.
-All bacteria, organisms, minerals, chemicals, contaminants and heavy metals have been left behind.
+All bacteria, organisms, minerals, chemicals, contaminants, and heavy metals have been left behind.

 If you don’t use natural soft water or bottled water, then filtered tap water will be your next best option for brewing a good cup of green tea.
 Use a good filtering system and boil the water.
 I recommend the Yuzamashi technique when boiling the water.

-Yuzamashi, which literally means "cooled down water", was long ago developed in Japan to bring boiled water to the proper temperature for brewing green tea sencha and matcha.
+Yuzamashi, which literally means "cooled down water", was long ago developed in Japan to bring boiled water to the proper temperature for brewing green tea, sencha, and matcha.

 Finally, if your green tea is still not providing the edamame flavor you’ve come to know, then review your water temperature and brewing times, which can result in your green tea tasting bitter or flat.
 Here are the general temperature and steeping instructions for green teas and other tea varieties to consider.

-I have provided a list of all other types of Japanese green tea here with specific temperatures.
+I have provided a list of all other types of Japanese green tea here, with specific temperatures.

-Never again let the wrong water quality and temperature stop you from brewing the tastiest possible Japanese Green Tea.
-Until next time - Enjoy!
+Never again let the wrong water quality and temperature stop you from brewing the tastiest possible Japanese green tea.
+Until next time, enjoy!

-If you have ever thought that Green Tea is an ìacquired tasteî or that it is ìtoo bitterî to enjoy, weíre here to change your mind!
+If you have ever thought that Green Tea is an “acquired taste” or that it is “too bitter” to enjoy, we’re here to change your mind!
 We want everyone to experience the health benefits of Green Tea and show you that this can be an amazing, refreshing, and delicious drink when made correctly.
 With just a few tips on how to brew this powerful leaf we can change your mind about the taste and enjoyment of drinking Green Tea.

-Donít miss out on the health benefits of tea!
+Don’t miss out on the health benefits of tea!

-We know that you will love this tips to brewing tea and getting the most flavor and elegance out of every cup.
-Sign up for Free Japanese Green Tea Club and get this great informative manual on brewing green tea.
+We know that you will love these tips for brewing tea and getting the most flavor and elegance out of every cup.
+Sign up for the Free Japanese Green Tea Club and get this great informative manual on brewing green tea.
 You will learn what it is that makes it one of the most popular beverages in the world.

 Sign up free to Green Tea Club to get tips and exclusive articles about how to use your matcha and green tea for a healthy lifestyle.
 Green Tea Club is hosted by Kei Nishida, Author of Cook with Matcha and Green Tea and CEO of Japanese Green Tea Company.

 Get free E-book "Green Tea Science – 12 Scientific Tips for Brewing Green Tea To Taste Better" By Kei Nishida - Value $9.99

 Get immediate access to 10% Off coupon for your first order and access to Exclusive Coupons and Specials - Value $50+